ryuparish/memosearch/dd.md

 + Email a list of todo items based on their activity.
   - Attach things that are useful.

++ Calendar
+    - Allows for creating, deleting, and modifying meetings/events.
+    - Currently at OAuth process for Google Calendar API step.

 ## 2. Backend